-If you are taking a cruise that stops at Guernsey in the Channel islands and are wondering how to spend your time ashore, this article is for you.
-Here are eight suggestions for what you may enjoy, whether you choose to take an organised cruise excursion or explore on your own.
+If you are taking a cruise that stops at Guernsey cruise port in the Channel islands and are wondering how to spend your time ashore, this article is for you.
+Here are eight suggestions for Guernsey tours you may enjoy, whether you choose to take organised Guernsey shore excursions or explore on your own.

 To Excursion or not to Excursion?

 If you prefer to make your own arrangements, there is a reliable network of buses to get around Guernsey which is quite a small island, and most places are a 20-30 minute ride from St Peter Port.
-The bus station is just along the quayside, opposite Castle Cornet, and you can find information about buses and timetables on the HCT Guernsey Bus website.
-There is a flat fare of £2 per single journey or £4.50 for a 1 day bus pass, which is excellent value.
+The bus station is just along the quayside, opposite Castle Cornet, and you can find information about Guernsey island bus tours and timetables on the HCT Guernsey Bus website.
+There is a flat fare of £2 per single journey or £4.50 for a 1 day bus pass, which is excellent value and you can use it as a hop on hop off bus in Guernsey with a 1 day pass.
 The No 91 “Guernsey Vaeux” bus service runs 4 times a day on a continuous loop around the island, which makes an inexpensive sightseeing tour, although if you get off you’ll probably have to use one of the other buses to get back to St Peter Port.
 If you’re an active traveller you could consider hiring a bike from just behind the Tourism Office, or just walk around St Peter Port and along the coastal path as we did.

 1. A wander around St Peter Port and the Candie Gardens